gorogaron/agrolytics-tools/README.md

 --maskdestdir Output director of augmented masks --size        Size of output images.
 Output images will be resized to (w x h).
 If w=h, --padding switch is also needed.
---quantity    Number of augmented images to be generated --padding     Only needed if w==h.
+--quantity    Number of augmented images to be generated --padding     Only relevant if w==h.
 If padding = 1, resizing will be done by padding instead of warping.
 </pre>